Around 1 in 5 people diagnosed with cancer in the UK take part in a clinical trial.

 Who can enter

-Researchers in Leeds hope in future to get permission for a wider group of people to give samples.
-At the moment, you can take part in this study if you are in Leeds and are in one of the following situations
+You can take part in this study if you are being treated in Leeds and are in one of the following situations:

-- You have kidney cancer, prostate cancer, bladder cancer, bowel cancer or a brain tumour
+- You have kidney cancer or bladder cancer

 - You have any other kidney or